SaintCod3/negConnect/README.md

 # README
-* An aid platform for your neighborhood
+An aid platform for your neighborhood

+Rails API + React (Front-end)